jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 insertion command, through a series interactive prompts you can insert either an inline or reference image:

-*   If both a URL and alt text are given, insert an inline
+*   If a URL and alt text are given, insert an inline
     image: `![alt text](url)`.
-*   If both a reference label and alt text are given, insert a reference image: `![alt text][reference]`.
+*   If a reference label and alt text are given, insert a reference image: `![alt text][reference]`.

 If there is an existing link or image at the point, these command will